Kushalms200/BallGame/README.md

 ## Contribution Guidelines

 This repository is for hosting the app only.
-Contributions to the app's development should be made to the main project repository.

 ## Contact

-[Include your contact information here]
+kushal2092003@gmail.com